supabase/supabase-py/README.md

 ### Local installation

 You can also install locally after cloning this repo.
-Install Development mode with `pip install -e`, which makes it so when you edit the source code the changes will be reflected in your python module.
+Install Development mode with `pip install -e`, which makes it editable, so when you edit the source code the changes will be reflected in your python module.

 ## Usage